Dark-Crafter/Chess_Kirat/README.md

 bash
 Copy code
 node server.js
-Open index.html in a browser to launch the application.
+Open index.html in your browser to start playing.
+Contributing
+Feel free to fork this repository, make improvements, and submit pull requests.

+License
+This project is not licensed at this time.
+Contributions are welcome, but please ensure any changes are compatible with the project's intended use.